NSO-developer/nso-gitbook/development/advanced-development/developing-neds/snmp-ned.md

 ## Configuring NSO to Speak SNMP Southbound <a href="#d5e120" id="d5e120"></a>

-Each managed device is configured with a name, IP address, and port (161 by default), and the SNMP version to use (v1, v2c, or v3).
+Each managed device is configured with a name, IP address, and port (161 by default), and uses SNMPv3 with `auth-priv`.

 ```cli
 admin@host# show running-config devices device r3